basiliscos/cpp-rotor/docs/Examples.md

 ~~~

 The `on_start` method is rather trivial, except the two nuances.
 First, it must record the `timer_id`,
-which may be needed for the timer cancellation on shutdown initiation.
+which may be necessary for the timer cancellation on shutdown initiation.
 Second, it acquires the
 timer *resource*, whose entire purpose is to delay shutdown (and, in general, the initialization) phase.
 Without the resource acquisition, the timer might trigger *after* actor shutdown, which usually is
 bad idea.
 In the timer handler (`on_custom_timeout`) it performs the reverse actions: the timer